 Depending your rental agreement or if you have purchased your own property, you will need to be aware of what utility bills you will have to pay.
 Some rental agreements include some or all bills within the monthly rent or if you have purchased a property you will need to pay them all.
 Below we detail the most common utility bills.
 If you are renting, check which of the blow are not covered in your agreement.

-In the UK you MUST own a TV License if you watch live TV programs or on-demand BBC programs on iPlayer.
-You do not need a TV License if you use your TV (or computer) to watch DVD’s or purely non BBC on-demand services such as Netflix & ITV hub.
-A TV License costs £154.50 per year which can be paid annually or monthly.
+In the UK you MUST own a TV licence if you watch live TV programs or on-demand BBC programs on iPlayer.
+You do not need a TV licence if you use your TV (or computer) to watch DVDs or purely non BBC on-demand services such as Netflix & ITV hub.
+A TV licence costs £154.50 per year which can be paid annually or monthly.

 Power and Heating